GRAfT 2.0. A Multimodal Prospective Approach to Define the Mechanisms and Clinical Features of Acute and Chronic Rejection in Lung Transplantation

 Summary

 Background: Lung transplants can save lives, but the procedure has risks.
 Some people develop donor-specific antibodies (DSA) after the procedure-that is, their bodies create proteins that treat the new lungs as foreign and mount an immune response against them.
 This is called rejection.
 But not everyone who has a transplant develops DSA, and not everyone who has DSA develops rejection.
 Researchers want to understand why.
 Objective: To collect data to try to find out why some people develop rejection after lung transplants while others do not.
-Eligibility: People aged 18 to 75 years who have undergone or may undergo a lung transplant.
+Eligibility: People aged 18 to 75 years who have progressive lung disease or undergone or may undergo a lung transplant.
 Design: Participants will have clinic visits every 3 to 6 months for up to 4 years.
 Some visits might require an overnight stay.
 Each visit will include multiple tests and procedures: Physical exam with blood and urine tests.
 Some blood will be used for genetic testing.
 Imaging scans.
 Participants will have 2 types of scan to get images of their lungs.
 For one, they will have a contrast agent given through a tube inserted into a vein.
 Six-minute walk test.
 Participants will walk back and forth in a hallway at their own pace.
 Researchers will check on how their body responds.
 Lung function test.
 Participants will breathe into a tube connected to a machine.
 Two other tests are optional: Bronchoscopy with washings (lavage).
 A long tube with a light will be threaded down through the participant s nose or mouth and into their lungs.
 Endomicroscopy.
 During the bronchoscopy a tiny camera may be used to take pictures inside the lungs. ...

 Description